hazelcast/hazelcast-jet/site/docs/operations/docker.md

 docker build . -t hazelcast-jet-hello-world
 ```

-You should see output similar to this:
+You should see output similar to the following:

 ```text
 Sending build context to Docker daemon  77.35MB